PebbleDLT/Pebble/README.md

 ### Pebble Peer Node Testnet Configuration

-Modify the `Config.txt` for pointing to Discovery Node Place `Config.txt` in the same directory as the Pebble Binary.
+Modify the `Config.json` for pointing to Discovery Node Place `Config.json` in the same directory as the Pebble Binary.

 ### Pebble APIs